William-Edwards-STFC/ep_dg_auth/README.md

 # Etherpad

-## Installation based on Ubunto 20
+## Installation based on Ubunto 20.04 Focal no gui

 Etherpad can be fully installed by doing the following:
 ```